-Japan counts down to ‘Moon Sniper’ landing on lunar surface
+Japan’s ‘Moon Sniper’ makes historic lunar landing

 China’s youngest-ever astronauts blast off to space station

-Japan has been actively looking to expand its role in space activities, forging partnerships with the United States, to address the growing military and technological influence of China, extending even into the realm of space.
+Japan has been actively looking to expand its role in space activities, forging partnerships with the US, to address the growing military and technological influence of China, extending even into the realm of space.

-Only four nations have successfully landed on the moon – India, China, the US and Russia.

 Japan is actively participating in NASA’s Artemis programme with the goal of sending one of its astronauts to the moon.